The Independent (Austin, Texas)

 The Independent is a completed residential skyscraper in Austin, Texas.
-At a height of 690 ft, it is the tallest building in the city, surpassing the 875 ft tall Austonian, another residential skyscraper.
+At a height of 690 ft, it is the second tallest building in the city, behind the 875 ft tall Sixth and Guadalupe.

+Overview

 The building was proposed in 2014, construction began in 2016, and was completed in spring 2019.

 It contains 58 floors, 370 condos, and it has been nicknamed the "Jenga Tower", and the "Tetris Tower".
-The 9th floor contains amenities such as a heated pool, club room, playground, and dog park, while the 34th floor contains a fitness center, yoga deck, and an outdoor lounge.
+The 9th floor contains amenities such as a heated pool, club room, playground, and dog park, while the 34th floor contains an owner's lounge, fitness center, yoga deck, and an outdoor lounge.

 The design of the tower's crown has been criticized, to the extent of a protest group named Fix The Crown being created in March 2019.